-- (a) To clarify the intent of this clause, it is hereby agreed that when this clause is utilized the individual called out as Foreman shall work as Foreman and be paid as Foreman.
+- (a) To clarify the intent of this clause, it is hereby agreed that when this clause is utilized the individual called out as Foreman Foreperson and be paid as Foreman Foreperson.
 If contractors make such a call out and do not adhere to this understanding, a complaint shall promptly be filed by the Union.
-The Business Manager and Chapter Manager shall promptly investigate the complaint and the matter will then be promptly resolved. - (b) A Foreman as compared to a Journeyman has some distinct responsibilities which include: supervision of the workers, material requisition, Employee planning and scheduling, keeping good relations with other trades and owners representatives; study and understand electrical, structural, and mechanical specs; knowing electrical code and keeping a copy of the code book on the job; and special responsibilities to the Employer.
-In the event that it is found that the above is not the intent of the Employer, the Business Manager may refuse to dispatch a Foreman to the Employer. - (c) The Employer shall be permitted to request by name, any applicant the Employer desires to employ as Foreman, provided the individual has successfully completed the JATC or NECA Foreman Training Class.
+The Business Manager and Chapter Manager shall promptly investigate the complaint and the matter will then be promptly resolved. - (b) A Foreman Foreperson as compared to a Journey Level Electrician has some distinct responsibilities which include: supervision of the workers, material requisition, Employee planning and scheduling, keeping good relations with other trades and owners representatives; study and understand electrical, structural, and mechanical specs; knowing electrical code and keeping a copy of the code book on the job; and special responsibilities to the Employer.
+In the event that it is found that the above is not the intent of the Employer, the Business Manager may refuse to dispatch a Foreman Foreperson to the Employer. - Employer desires to employ as Foreman Foreperson, provided the individual has successfully completed the JATC or NECA Foreman Foreperson Training Class.
 Then the Union will refer such applicant to the Employer, if the applicant's name appears on the referral register and, has not quit their former Employer less than two (2) calendar weeks prior to the Employer's request for said applicant, and all other "eligible" applicants in higher seniority referral groups have first been referred.
-Then the Employer shall immediately upon employment of said applicant, classify said applicant (Employee) as a Foreman and pay such applicant (Employee) Foreman's wages as established in Section 3.08(b) of this Agreement for a period of ninety (90) days unless terminated sooner. - (d) Foreman shall have a valid first aid card with CPR certification as required by Washington State and adhere to any other state laws, which are required by statute, and have completed a minimum twenty-four (24) hour JATC or NECA Foreman Training Class.
-The NECA Foreman Training Class shall include four (4) hours of training on COMET presented by the IBEW, and shall also include four (4) hours of training on the Labor Agreement presented jointly by NECA and the IBEW.
-A Journeyman may act as a Foreman if they have signed up for the next available JATC or NECA Foreman Training Class but may not continue to work as a Foreman if he or she does not successfully complete that class.
-Training provisions shall apply to all existing Foremen.
+Then the Employer shall immediately upon employment of said applicant, classify said applicant (Employee) as a Foreman Foreperson and pay such applicant (Employee) Foreman's Foreperson's wages as established in Section 3.08(b) of this Agreement for a period of ninety (90) days unless terminated sooner.

+certification as required by Washington State and adhere to any other state laws, which are required by statute, and have completed a minimum twenty-four (24) hour JATC or NECA Foreman Foreperson Training Class.
+The Foreperson training shall include Diversity Education.
+The NECA Foreman Foreperson Training Class shall include four (4) hours of training on COMET presented by the IBEW, and shall also include four (4) hours of training on the Labor Agreement presented jointly by NECA and the IBEW.
+A Journeyman Journey Level Electrician may act as a Foreman Foreperson if they have signed up for the next available JATC or NECA Foreman Foreperson Training Class but may not continue to work as a Foreman Foreperson if he or she does they do not successfully complete that class.
+Training provisions shall apply to all existing Foremen Forepersons.